perceivelab/deeplearning-24/index.md

 | AI project in Pytorch | 16 points |
 | Theory test  | 16 points  |

 - In this case, the theory test consists of sixteen essay questions.
 The total mark for the test is 16: **maximum 1 point** for each essay question.
+An example of a past theory test is available [here](https://studentiunict-my.sharepoint.com/:b:/g/personal/concetto_spampinato_unict_it/EcEP1-eJBlVOoFBW16t6vCYB2RaZGzhJ1Mnh3rfle_LLQQ?e=1mMPsm)

 ## STAFF